vishnupriyaE553/Module-3/3E SEB - STRING SLICING.md

 ### ALGORITHM

 1. Begin the program.
-2. Read a string input from the user and store it in a.
+2. Accept a string 'a' from the user.
+3. Define the regular expression pattern as r'[A-Z]+@'.
-3. Define a function find_match(s) that uses re.fullmatch() to check if the string matches the pattern [a-z]+@[a-z]+.
+4. Use the re.search() function to check if the string a is found in the pattern.
-4. If the pattern matches, print "Found a match!", otherwise print "Not matched!".
+5. If a match is found, print "Found a match!".
+6. If no match is found, print "Not matched!".
-Call the function find_match(user_input) and terminate the program.
-5. Terminate the program.
+7. Terminate the program.

 ### PROGRAM
 ```